google/bms-toolkit/docs/user-guide.md

 and **patches** that you download from Oracle's [My Oracle Support](https://support.oracle.com/) (MOS) site.

-You can also download base software from
+You can also download the base software from
 [Oracle Technology Network][https://www.oracle.com/database/technologies/oracle-database-software-downloads.html#db_ee).
 In this case, please rename the downloaded files to the [software delivery cloud equivalent](#required-oracle-software---download-summary)